-Early this year, seven new community gardens that went up in communities around Minnesota.
-The interesting piece is that these weren’t the type of gardens producing tomatoes, cucumbers, and other vegetables; these were solar gardens made up of solar panels that harvest the sun’s energy to convert it into electricity.
+Early this year, seven new community gardens went up in communities around Minnesota.
+The interesting part: These weren’t the type of gardens producing tomatoes, cucumbers, and other vegetables; these were solar gardens made up of solar panels that harvest the sun’s energy to convert it into electricity.

 These new gardens can now produce 32 megawatts of power.
 These were the first of a larger project that will in total generate 96 megawatts of power through gardens located not only in the Twin Cities, but around greater Minnesota as well.
 This project is a collaborative effort between Xcel Energy, BHE Renewables and Geronimo Energy.